vertisfinance/vertis-docker/README.md

 # vertis-docker

-This is a collection of publicly available docker image definitions we use at Vertis.
+A collection of easily customizable docker images put together for django development and more.

+## Idea Behind

 ### vertisfinance/base